-- 1. Collections are applied to PA arrears, up to the URPA balance and are retained by the state, as long as there are certified arrears. - 2.
-Collections that exceed the URPA balance are applied to NPA arrears (if applicable) and are paid to the family, as long as there are certified arrears. - 3.
-Collections that exceed NPA arrears are refunded to the noncustodial parent. - 4.
+- 1. A portion of collections is passed-through to the family. - 2.
+Collections are applied to PA arrears, up to the URPA balance and are retained by the state, as long as there are certified arrears. - 3.
+Collections that exceed the URPA balance are applied to NPA arrears (if applicable) and are paid to the family, as long as there are certified arrears. - 4.
+Collections that exceed NPA arrears are refunded to the noncustodial parent. - 5.
 The URPA balance is reduced by the amount of the collection applied in #1.